hyperledger-archives/composer-sample-applications/packages/digitalproperty-app/README.md

 $
 ```

-To see a summary of all the sample applications, there's a simple command that will show summary details of the applications
-A useful information node.js script has been created to show the available sample applications
+OPTIONAL: To see a summary of all the sample applications, there's a simple command that will show summary details of the sample applications available in this repository.
+A useful information node.js script has been created to show the available sample applications - note you will need to run `npm install` from the current directory (takes about 5-10 mins) before running this command.
 ```
 $ node ~/github/composer-sample-applications/info.js
 ```